Critiquing is not just being critical

 Making an inexperienced photographer describe what their intention was is an important part of the critique.
 It may be they haven’t thought about it before.
 If so, it provides the hook on which the recipient can hang the ideas that are being offered.

 Assess the Content

 What’s in the picture?
 It sometimes helps the recipient if you actually describe the picture out loud.
 For instance, our image isn’t just a picture of a statue.
 There’s also a castle, some people, a fountain, a plinth and so on.
 You may find the photographer hasn’t really seen all the details in the rush to take a photograph of the statue.
-Having someone describe the content more fully might be enough to convince them, say, of the need to simplify things.
+Having someone describe the content more fully might be enough to convince them of, say, the need to simplify things.

-Some reviewers look for value that the photographer has added to the photographed scene.
+Some reviewers look for the value the photographer has added to the photographed scene.
 Instead of simply pointing and clicking, there might be evidence of thought or insight beyond the immediately obvious.
 In our example, the relationship between Neptune, all those cherubs and the passers-by could be an indication that this isn’t just a snapshot of a statue.

 Review the Composition